nachocaru/xaprb.com/content/blog/2005-09-28-a-comment-on-comments.md

 layout: post
 permalink: /2005/09/28/a-comment-on-comments/
 ---
 Comments are one of the most abused programming techniques.
-I know I&#8217;m not the first to say this, but it bears repeating.
+I know I'm not the first to say this, but it bears repeating.
 There are hundreds of ways to misuse comments, and very few ways to use them correctly.
-In this article I&#8217;ll pick on just one way to misuse them: fustian pontificating.
+In this article I'll pick on just one way to misuse them: fustian pontificating.

-Albert Einstein said something like &#8220;things should be made as simple as possible, but no simpler&#8221; (it&#8217;s unclear what he actually said, so I&#8217;m paraphrasing).
-Einstein&#8217;s greatest genius, in fact, was his ability to help ordinary people understand the esoterica of relativity &#8212; a subject most physicists would have had trouble explaining to other physicists.
+Albert Einstein said something like "things should be made as simple as possible, but no simpler" (it's unclear what he actually said, so I'm paraphrasing).
+Einstein's greatest genius, in fact, was his ability to help ordinary people understand the esoterica of relativity &#8212; a subject most physicists would have had trouble explaining to other physicists.
 Yet he wrote with such simplicity and clarity that I know people who were able to read his work at age ten and grok the essential ideas.
 This is the mark of true genius: making specialized things accessible to non-specialists.

-In &#8220;Walden,&#8221; Thoreau advised: *simplify, simplify, simplify.* Emerson is supposed to have responded, &#8220;I think one &#8216;simplify&#8217; would have sufficed.&#8221;
+In "Walden," Thoreau advised: *simplify, simplify, simplify.* Emerson is supposed to have responded, "I think one 'simplify' would have sufficed."

 In that light, let us examine one of the worst comments I have ever seen in code: